Twins vs. Rangers Player Props Betting Odds

-Carlos Correa and Marcus Semien are among the players with prop bets available when the Minnesota Twins and the Texas Rangers meet at Target Field on Friday (at 8:10 PM ET).
+Bookmakers have set player props for Marcus Semien, Carlos Correa and others when the Texas Rangers visit the Minnesota Twins at Target Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!